 Most of the tires I’ve mentioned come in different sizes — but how can you find one that will fit your wheels?

-As I have mentioned, the dimensions of a tire are an important feature when it comes to its noise-making capabilities.
+The dimensions of a tire are an important feature when it comes to its noise-making capabilities.
 Smaller ones tend to be quieter, more fuel-efficient, and more affordable.
 However, if you have a Jeep, you can’t simply buy smaller tires to keep the noise and cost at a minimum.
 You don’t have much wiggle room to play with due to the size of your vehicle.

 If you just want to get tires that are the same size as the ones you have, copy the numbers and letters on the sidewall.
 They should look something like this: “205/55R16.”
 Here’s a cheat sheet to help you read those symbols: